deepset-ai/prompthub/prompts/deepset-conversational-agent-without-tools.md

 To learn how to use this prompt and the `ConversationalAgent`, check out our [Building a Conversational Chat App Tutorial](https://haystack.deepset.ai/tutorials/24_building_chat_app).

 By default, the `ConversationalAgent` without any tools would use this prompt.
-If you want to more flexibility, below is an example of how you might use this prompt with the `Agent`.
+If you want more flexibility, below is an example of how you might use this prompt with the `Agent`.

 ## How to use in Haystack